felimomo/RepCert/README.txt

 Notice that in replab-scr.m you can toggle between three different examples.

-Important: For the examples to work, check the first lines of replab-scr.m,
+Important: For Example.sh to work, check the first lines of replab-scr.m ---there
            you have to direct octave to the location of RepLAB in your computer.
            Currently, the relative location of the RepCert repo and RepLAB is the following:
-           MotherFolder/RepCert
-	   MotherFolder/replab-0.9.0
+               MotherFolder/
+	           RepCert
+	           replab-0.9.0

 For RepLAB, visit https://replab.github.io/replab/